galenjiang/hexo/README.md

+# function tool
-# function tool\n provide some function like lodash
+provide some function like lodash